-They melted snow with their footsteps of fury, while Henry and I casually walked back to get the car (and he tried to hold my hand?!).
-I was content waiting for them in the car, listening to “Cafe” super loud, and hating on all of the smug assholes exiting the gardens with their boxes of trendy plants.
+Blake and Haley (with Chooch in their wake) melted snow with their footsteps of fury, while Henry and I casually walked back to get the car (and he tried to hold my hand?!).
+I was content waiting for them in the car, listening to BIGBANG’s “Cafe” super loud, and hating on all of the smug assholes exiting the gardens with their boxes of trendy plants.

 I know, I know–that used to be me!
 But I wasn’t collecting plants because some home interior blog was telling me to.
 I was trying to fill the void that Marcy left in my heart when she died and I wasn’t ready to get another pet.
 I needed something to take care of (lol – something easier than Chooch) so I started a plant orphanage, and then I gave them all names which was dumb because I became infatuated with their imaginary personalities and look where that left me – digging another ditch in my psyche.
 Which basically looks like an ant farm by now.

 (I’m writing this while standing up on the trolley, thanks Henry.)